Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 As the level of attainment is so high, these types of degrees expect a lot from prospective students.
 Most doctoral programs require students to have already earned bachelor's and master's degrees.
 Upon entering a doctoral program, students may face a difficult but rewarding curriculum in their subject before culminating their studies with a dissertation or, depending on the degree, an applied project.

-Those who successfully complete their dissertation are rewarded with a doctoral degree as well as the honorific title of “doctor.”
+Those who successfully complete their dissertation are rewarded with a doctoral degree and the honorific title of “doctor.”

 Doctor of Philosophy